| Irving ROSE |

 An addiction to rubber bridge for high stakes, at which he was highly successful, spread to other forms of gambling at which he could not buck the odds.

-In 1967 he married Annette, the daughter of Honor Flint.
+In 1967 he married Annette, no bridge player but daughter of legendary Honor Rye Flint (Jeremy Flint was her stepfather).
 The same year, with Alan Hiron as his partner, he represented Britain at the Dublin European championships, earning the bronze medal.

 A partnership with Robert Sheehan, now bridge correspondent of The Times, led to fifth place in the 1974 World Pairs in Las Palmas.
 In the ‘76 Olympiad, where Rose partnered Jeremy Flint, Britain was third.